LA area's 2 biggest blazes burn at least 10,000 structures, while new fire leads to more evacuations

 “There are areas where everything is gone, there isn’t even a stick of wood left, it’s just dirt,” Bruderlin said.

-Cadaver dogs and crews are searching through rubble, Los Angeles County Sheriff Robert Luna said.

-Anthony Mitchell, a 67-year-old amputee, and his son, Justin, who had cerebral palsy, were waiting for an ambulance to come, but they did not make it out, Mitchell’s daughter, Hajime White, told The Washington Post.
+Two of the dead were Anthony Mitchell, a 67-year-old amputee, and his son, Justin, who had cerebral palsy.
+They were waiting for an ambulance to come and did not make it to safety when the flames roared through, Mitchell’s daughter, Hajime White, told The Washington Post.

 Shari Shaw told KTLA that she tried to get her 66-year-old brother, Victor Shaw, to evacuate Tuesday night but he wanted to stay and fight the fire.
 Crews found his body with a garden hose in his hand.

-On Thursday, recovery crews pulled a body from rubble of what was a beachfront residence in Malibu on the scenic Pacific Coast Highway.
-A charred washer and dryer were among the few things that remained.
+On Thursday, recovery crews pulled a body from rubble of what was a beachfront residence in Malibu.
+A charred washer and dryer were among the few things that remained identifiable in the home along the Pacific Coast Highway.

 There have been evacuations, school closures and arrests

-At least 180,000 people were under evacuation orders, and the fires have consumed about 45 square miles (117 square kilometers) — roughly the size of San Francisco.
+At least 180,000 people were under evacuation orders, and the fires have consumed about 45 square miles (117 square kilometers), which is roughly the size of San Francisco.
 The Palisades Fire is already the most destructive in Los Angeles’ history.

-All schools in the Los Angeles Unified School District, the nation’s second largest, will be closed Friday because of the heavy smoke wafting over the city and ash raining down in parts, and classes will not resume until the conditions improve, officials said.
+All schools in the Los Angeles Unified School District, the nation’s second largest, will be closed again Friday because of the heavy smoke wafting over the city and ash raining down in parts.

 Actors among those who lost homes

-Flames destroyed the homes of several celebrities, including Billy Crystal, Mandy Moore and Paris Hilton.
+Many celebrities live in areas devastated by fire.
+Among those who lost their homes were Billy Crystal, Mandy Moore and Paris Hilton.

 Jamie Lee Curtis pledged $1 million to start a “fund of support” for those affected by the fires that touched all economic levels from the city’s wealthy to its working class.